-The Bulletin of Vanderbilt University 1991/92
+The Bulletin of Vanderbilt University 1992/93 Medical Center

-Medical Center

-USPS 388-270.
+USPS 387-270.
 Second-class postage paid at Nashville, Tennessee.

-THE BULLETIN OF VANDERBILT UNIVERSITY Volume 91, Number 7 December 1991

-Published by Vanderbilt University, West End Avenue, Nashville, Tennessee 37240-2701, seven times a year, June through December.
-POSTMASTER: Send address changes to The Bulletin of Vanderbilt University, Vanderbilt Medical Center, Nashville, TN 37232-0685.
+THE BULLETIN OF VANDERBILT UNIVERSITY Volume 92, Number 7 December 1992 Published by Vanderbilt University, West End Avenue, Nashville, Tennessee 37240-2701, seven times a year, June through December.
+POSTMASTER: Send address changes to The Bulletin of Vanderbilt University, Vanderbilt University Medical Center, Nashville, TN 37232-0685.
 The Undergraduate Catalog is available on request from the Office of Undergraduate Admissions.
 Catalogs of the Graduate School and post-baccalaureate professional schools of the University are available on request from the dean of the appropriate school.

-In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Vanderbilt University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of education policies, programs, or activities; its admission policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
+Equal Opportunity In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Vanderbilt University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
+Statement on Sexual Orientation Vanderbilt University is committed to the principle of non-discrimination on the basis of being or being perceived as homosexual, heterosexual, or bisexual.
+In affirming its commitment to this principle, the University does not limit freedom of religious association, does not require adherence to this principle by government agencies or external organizations that associate with but are not controlled by the University, and does not extend benefits beyond those provided under other policies of the University.
 Inquiries or complaints should be directed to the Opportunity Development Officer, Baker Building, Box 1809 Station B, Nashville, Tennessee 37235.
 Telephone (615) 322-4705 (V/TDD); fax (615) 421-6871.
 The University reserves the right, through its established procedures, to modify the requirements for admission and graduation and to change other rules, regulations, and provisions, including those stated in this bulletin and other publications, and to refuse admission to any student, or to require the withdrawal of a student if it is determined to be in the interest of the student or the University.
 All students, full- or part-time, who are enrolled in Vanderbilt courses are subject to the same policies.
 Policies concerning non-curricular matters and concerning withdrawal for medical or emotional reasons will be found in the Student Handbook.
 The text of this bulletin is printed on 40% reclaimed fiber stock.
+VANDERBILT UNIVERSITY MEDICAL CENTER LIBRARY SEP 1 6 1992 NASHVILLE, TENNESSEE 37232 Vanderbilt University Medical Center

 VANDERBILT UNIVERSITY MEDICAL CENTER LIBRARY

+SEP 1 6 1992

+NASHVILLE, TENNESSEE 37232